oliviawolf/GuiderrExercise/README.md

 # GuiderrExercise
-Olivia wold guiderr internship exercise
+Olivia Wolf guiderr internship exercise

 Website that allows the user to search for any city and displays the location of multiple restaurants in the area and their details.